YoussofKhawaja/liu-login-fix/readme.md

     - Click the "Load unpacked" button.
     - Select the directory where `liu.js` and other files are located.
 This will load your extension into Chrome.

-4. **Test Your Extension**
-    - Navigate to a login page that matches the one you are targeting.
-    - Ensure the extension is functioning correctly.

 ## Usage
 1. Clone the repository:
    ```bash